About and using G

 - Do not be afraid to call emergency services.
 Click here for more

-Drink spiking is when alcohol or drugs are added to someone's drink without them knowing – so without their consent.
-In many cases, drinks are spiked with the intent of sexually assaulting or raping a person.
-There are also increasing instances of burglary and murder.
+Drink spiking is when alcohol or drugs are added to drinks without an individual knowing - so without their consent.
+There are a small but increasing number of reported instances of drinks and lubricants being spiked with G with the intent of sexual assault, rape, and murder, including burglary and theft.

 - G is added to soft drinks

-- G is mixed with water-based/ silicone lubricants before/ during sex
+- G is mixed with lubricant for sex, before and during

-- G is mixed in syringe lubricant applicators (or syringes without needles) and inserted up the bum
+- G is mixed in syringe lubricant applicators (syringe-type devices without needles) and inserted up the bum

-- Measure, check and drink your own doses and don’t leave your drink unattended
+- Measure, check and drink your own doses and don’t leave drinks unattended

-- If you come to a drink later throw it away and wait an hour before dosing again, starting slowly
+- If you come back to a drink later throw it away, wait an hour before dosing again, starting slowly

-- Ensure consent is given freely and safe words are agreed, as required
+- Ensure consent is given freely and safe words are agreed

 The Sexual Offences Act 2003 states that it is an offence to administer a substance, like GHB and GBL, to a person with intent to overpower that person to enable sexual activity with them.
 This can mean up to 10 years’ imprisonment.